NBA postpones 5 more games; Young, Vogel enter protocols

 The postponements came on the same day that Atlanta announced star guard Trae Young entered the league’s health and safety protocols and the Los Angeles Lakers said coach Frank Vogel also was added to the list.

-Leaguewide, through Sunday afternoon, there were at least 68 players who have either been ruled out to play — or in the case of the postponed games, would have been ruled out — because they are in the protocols.
+Leaguewide, through Sunday evening, there were at least 75 players from 20 teams who have either been ruled out to play – or in the case of the postponed games, would have been ruled out – because they are in the protocols.
 That number has soared in recent days, with the NBA just one of many sports leagues worldwide dealing with a rapidly worsening issue.

+”This isn’t going to go away today, tomorrow or the next day,” Dallas coach Jason Kidd said Sunday. ”This is going to be here for a while.”

+Anticipating that to indeed be the case, the NBA and the National Basketball Players Association agreed Sunday to a plan where, in response to the current wave of COVID-19 cases, teams will have roster flexibility and not have to worry about salary cap or luxury tax implications.

 U.S. officials are expecting a wave of breakthrough infections among the vaccinated given the surge of holiday travelers and gatherings expected in the coming days.
 The NBA has said 97% of players are fully vaccinated and somewhere around 60% had received boosters as of last week.
 It was not clear how many of the current positive cases involve those who are ineligible for a booster shot or those who have chosen not to receive one.